 To find your score, add up all your checkmarks: the higher your score, the more realistic your expectations.

 1-3: No way.

-No matter your score, like Joe, you can modify your goal and actions now to create realistic expectations and the funding you need next year.
+Like Joe, no matter your score, you can modify your goal and actions to create realistic expectations and the funding you need next year.
 Setting realistic expectations, obtaining income, and fundraising are processes.
-Start sharpening your expectation setting tools today.
+Start sharpening your expectation-setting tools today.